yahoo/squidb/README.md

 ## Introducing SquiDB
 SquiDB is a SQLite database layer for Android.
 It is designed to make it as easy as possible to work with SQLite databases while still enabling the power and flexibility of raw SQL.
 SquiDB combines typesafe objects that represent table rows with object-oriented SQL statement builders to make it easy to read and write your data without a bunch of messy SQL strings.
 It also includes built in tools and hooks to help you easily write database migrations as well as implement ContentProviders.

+## Getting started

+Add SquiDB to your existing project by following the instructions in [How to Set Up the Code Generator](https://github.com/yahoo/squidb/wiki/How-to-set-up-the-SquiDB-code-generator).
+Below is a quick primer on the basics of SquiDB; please refer to [the wiki pages](ttps://github.com/yahoo/squidb/wiki) for more information about all the features of the library.

 ## Model objects
 SquiDB represents rows in your SQLite tables as objects (similar to how an ORM might).
 Instead of directly defining these objects though, SquiDB uses compile time code generation to let you define your models/table schemas as minimally as possible--the actual code you will work with is generated at compile time.
 A DatabaseDao object mediates reading and writing these objects from the database.
 Setting up all these components is quick and easy.
 For example: